Anton2020/profitApp/README.md

 - When red or orange, an additional text shows up to suggest a rate increase to reach green profit levels.

-## New features to come
+After moving to the Invoices page, the user can:
-- Separate page to search for old invoices (in said DB) based on company name.
+- search for old invoices based on company name.
-- ~ search for old invoices based on earned hours, to compare between companies.
+- search for old invoices based on earned hours, to compare between companies.

-## Suggestions
+## FAQ
-### Which browser should I use ?
-Website works best in Mozilla Firefox, in other browsers the rate increase might show up after the question to store in DB.

 ### I cannot sign up
 For safety concerns, only very specific users can register.